-Situated on 140 acres only fifteen minutes from the center of Santa Fe, New Mexico, our campus overlooks some of the most inspirational land in Santa Fe.
-The IAIA campus is like none other, with 360-degree views, mountains to the four directions, bike and walking trails and incredible sunsets, the IAIA campus is like none other.
-Students and potential conference organizers alike will be glad to know high speed internet access is available throughout campus.
+Situated on 140 acres, the IAIA campus overlooks some of the most inspirational land in Santa Fe.
+The IAIA campus is like none other, with 360-degree views, mountains in the four directions, bike and walking trails, and incredible sunsets.
 Download and view the IAIA Campus Map.

-The IAIA Auditorium and Screening Room seats 260 and features a lobby/reception area, digital projection system in VHS and DVD formats, theater lighting, sound system, laptop connection, wireless microphone and internet.
+The IAIA Auditorium seats 249 people and features a lobby and reception area, digital projection system, sound system, laptop connection, wireless microphone, and high-speed Internet.

-Currently operated by Bon Appétit.
-During breakfast, enjoy house-made pastries and fresh local fruits, or a hearty breakfast special featuring morning favorites.
-During lunch, we’ll capture your taste appeal.
-Enjoy traditional native dishes, daily entrée specials, and nutritious vegetarian and vegan options.
-You’ll find a salad bar abundant with local, sustainable produce and toppings, freshly prepared sandwiches, made-from-scratch soups and local beverages, during breakfast, lunch, and dinner.
+Currently operated by Bon Appétit, their “Farm to Fork” philosophy includes house-made pastries and fresh local fruits traditional Native dishes, daily entrée specials, and nutritious vegetarian and vegan options, plus a salad bar abundant with local, sustainable produce and toppings, freshly prepared sandwiches, made-from-scratch soups and local beverages, during breakfast, lunch, and dinner.

 Center for Lifelong Education Conference Center

-The Center for Lifelong Education (CLE) conference center likely holds the designation as the first gold certified LEED building to be built at a tribal college.
-Besides providing office space for the CLE staff, the building contains several conference rooms, offices for student life and a cafeteria for the campus.
+The Center for Lifelong Education (CLE) conference center holds the designation as the first Gold LEED Certified building to be built at a tribal college.
+Besides providing office space for staff, the building contains several conference rooms, offices for student life, and a cafeteria for the campus.

-Our dance circle is the heart of campus.
-Powwows, graduation and other important events are regularly held here.
-Ideal for weddings and corporate events, this outdoor dance space is situated in the very center of IAIA campus with a mountain view in all four directions.
-Other amenities include an outdoor cooking/barbecue pit and a stadium courtyard on two sides.
+The Dance Circle is the heart of campus.
+Powwows, graduation, and other important events are regularly held in the space.
+Ideal for weddings and corporate events, the outdoor dance space is situated in the very center of IAIA campus with a mountain view in all four directions.
+Other amenities include an outdoor cooking and barbecue pit and a stadium courtyard on two sides.

-There are 24 family housing apartments on campus, each with two bedrooms, a living room with a kitchenette and bathroom.
+There are 24 Family Housing apartments on campus, each with two bedrooms, a living room with a kitchenette, and a bathroom.
 Apartments may be rented furnished or unfurnished.

 Hogan and Cultural Center

-This building is based on the architecture of a traditional Navajo dwelling called a hogan.
-The building is two stories and accommodates up to 90 people.
-The space has heating and air conditioning and includes a full kitchen, wood burning stove and skylights.
-This is the perfect setting for your next strategic planning workshop, wedding or team building event.
+The Hogan and Cultural Center is based on the architecture of a traditional Navajo dwelling called a Hogan.
+The Hogan is two stories and accommodates up to 90 people.
+The space has heating and air conditioning and includes a full kitchen, wood burning stove, and skylights.
+It is the perfect setting for workshops, weddings, or team-building events.

-The LTC is a state-of-the-art building that features an auditorium/lecture hall with an audience capacity of 260and a full screen theater.
-Our two“smart’ classrooms are equipped with the latest graphics software and computers.
-Additional classroom space includes one lecture and two standard with capacities of twenty to forty-five participants.
+The Library and Technology Center (LTC) is a state-of-the-art building that features an auditorium and lecture hall with an audience capacity of 260 people and a full screen theater.
+Smart classrooms are equipped with the latest graphics software and computers.
+Additional classroom space includes capacities of twenty to forty-five participants.

 Lloyd Kiva New Welcome Center

 The Lloyd Kiva New Welcome Center is designed to demonstrate IAIA’s commitment to sustainable design.
-The Lloyd Kiva New Welcome Center provides office space for various critical departments within IAIA like Human Resources, Institutional Advancement, Information Technology, Finance, Sponsor Foundations, and the President’s Office.
+The Lloyd Kiva New Welcome Center provides office space for various critical departments within IAIA like Human Resources, Institutional Advancement, Information Technology, Finance, Sponsored Programs, Marketing and Communications, and the President’s Office.

-Located adjacent to the Center for Lifelong Education Conference Center, the Residence Center is the heart of the campus, providing students a convenient, comfortable and safe place to live and flourish during their educational journey at IAIA.
-The Residence Center is a two-story, traditional style dormitory.
-Each of 77 rooms accommodates two students and has a private bath.
-Each floor has a kitchen and a large common area for watching television, playing games, relaxing, and holding meetings or study groups.
+Located adjacent to the Center for Lifelong Education Conference Center, the Residence Center is the heart of the campus, providing students a convenient, comfortable, and safe place to live and flourish during their educational journey at IAIA.
+The Residence Center is a two-story, traditional-style dormitory.
+Each of the 77 rooms accommodates two students and has a private bath.
+Each floor has a kitchen and a large common area for watching television, playing games, relaxing, and holding meetings, or study groups.
 A laundry room is also available on each floor.
-Availbility to outside events for these units varies based on class schedules.